annasedla/EECS_123_Reversi/README.md

 # Reversi
 A simple Reversi game programmed in Java.
 It is made such that you can create any board size as desired.
-Just copy the code and run with "reversi" Created for EECS 123 final project.
+Just copy the code and run with "reversi" Created for EECS 123 final project assignment.